andmperotti/RitualReminder/README.md

 That will install a library of code for python to log in the terminal window while ritualReminder runs to log times of when you clicked on ritual.

+FOR THE RITUAL REMINDER FILE:

+On the right side of your screen there is a release section:

+CLICK ON "Lightweight Version Finalized Latest"

+Scroll down to the "Source code (zip)", download that

+unzip the file and find the "RitualReminder.py" file, put that where ever you want.

 For selecting your client file:
 For Steam Users:
 C:\Program Files (x86)\Steam\steamapps\common\Path of Exile\logs\